 - salt and pepper to taste I start with 1/2 tsp of each

-When life gives you lemons, put them in your sweet tea and thank God your a Southern Belle!
+When life gives you lemons, put them in your sweet tea, and thank God you’re a Southern Belle!

 Submitted by Southern Plate Reader, Jamie.
 To submit your quote (I always need more!), click here.

 This is an oldie, but a goody.
 Believe it or not, I’ve never made my own macaroni salad.
 I usually let someone else make it, or I occasionally buy the store made ones.
 So, I finally wanted to try to make it myself today and of course, I came here first.This was so easy, I feel silly for not doing it sooner.
 It came out great!
 Thanks, Christy!